bedwards254/test_repo/Masters Paper GitHub Practice.md

 maintenance and use in this definition shows the importance of community archives, and how they should exist independently of the institution which helped create them.
-Funding is always a factor in how these archives continue but having someone "with skills and possibly specialist services" supported in order to not lose the Òpassion and connection...brought by enthusiastsÓ is just as important<a href="#anchor1"><sup>1</sup></a>.
+Funding is always a factor in how these archives continue but having someone "with skills and possibly specialist services" supported in order to not lose the "passion and connection...brought by enthusiasts" is just as important<a href="#anchor1"><sup>1</sup></a>.
 Bringing the community together at the beginning and encouraging interest in the archive can help lay a foundation to help support the archive later on. </br>